 Take required minimum distributions (RMDs).
-The SECURE Act increased the age for taking RMDs from 701⁄2 to 72 for individuals who did not reach age 701⁄2 before January 1, 2020.
-However, the CARES Act suspended RMDs for 2020, though you must start taking them again in 2021.
-The additional excise tax for failure to take an RMD is a steep 50% of the amount you should have withdrawn.
+The SECURE Act increased the age for taking RMDs to 73 beginning in 2023.
+The additional excise tax for failure to take an RMD is a steep 25% of the amount you should have withdrawn.